How do business credit cards work?

 A business credit card is different to a personal credit card (the one you’d use to buy the family TV) because it’s tied to your business or company rather than your own finances.

 They have business-style perks and keep your finances separate, but they actually offer tons more value for business owners, like:

-- Earning rewards points on purchases and paying bills
+- Earning rewards points or even cashback on purchases and paying bills

 - Managing cashflow during seasonal ups and downs

 - Employees can have their own card, keeping transactions in one place